jlandrum/asterism/README.md

 * The styles are automatically minified and injected into your theme's theme.css - this may change to allow creating multiple css files with automatic insertion
 * Currently, this depends on the webpack configuration provided by @wordpress/scripts.
 This is fine - but it depends on a lot of tools with outdated dependencies which may break things when `bun install -g` is used to add additional tools.
 * Some users have reported global packages not being properly linked in bun.
 This may also occur if you are not using a known shell.
 Be sure to add `./bun/bin` to your path if the command does not work after install.
-* The SwiftState utility uses a kludgy hack to detect if it's in save or edit mode.
+* The RenderScope utility uses a kludgy hack to detect if it's in save or edit mode.
 The Gutenberg team is looking to add hook support to the save method - at which point this utility may be deprecated.

 ## Planned Features
 * Support for React Islands - components that will allow React hooks to be used on the front-end.